james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/exceptions/index.md

 With this line, we are intentionally throwing an exception and crashing our program when this line is executed.

-Like everything else in Scala, throwing an exception is an EXPRESSION, so it could actually be assigned to something, e.g:
+Like everything else in Scala, throwing an exception is an [expression](./scala-expressions/), so it could actually be assigned to something, e.g:

 ```scala
 val someWeirdValue = throw new NullPointerException
 ```

-If we look at the type of **someWeirdValue** in the compiler (by hovering over it), we can see that it is of type 'Nothing' .
-So the variable doesn't actually hold the value of nothing, but it can be assigned to point to something.
+If we look at the type of **someWeirdValue** in the compiler (by hovering over it), we can see that it is of type [Nothing](https://medium.com/@juntomioka/what-is-scalas-nothing-type-for-6d1a1d4bcc02) .
+So the variable doesn't actually hold the value of _Nothing_, but it can be assigned to point to something.

 We could explicitly set the type of **someWeirdValue** to a String.
 This is also fine, because _Nothing_ is a valid substitute for any type: